 Janko Stamenović

-(The Picture of Janko Stamenović)
+(The Picture of Me)

 Welcome.
-My name is Janko Stamenović.
+My name is Janko Stamenovic'.

 I was born and now I live in Beograd, the capital of Yugoslavia.